Blog

 What is the IPIP and why does it matter?

 Too agreeable?
-Why high-Bond teams struggle with honest feedback
+Why high-Bond teams struggle with feedback

 Big Five vs DISC vs Belbin: a scientist's comparison

-Big Five, DISC, and Belbin all claim to explain team behaviour — only one has 50+ years of peer-reviewed cross-cultural evidence.
-Here is what research shows.
+Big Five, DISC, and Belbin all claim to explain team behaviour.
+Only one has 50+ years of peer-reviewed cross-cultural evidence behind it.

-Building a team from scratch: what personality data can and can't tell you
+Building a team from scratch: the limits of Big Five data

-Big Five data reveals team composition gaps — but can't predict cultural fit, chemistry, or growth.
-Use personality assessment as input, not a hiring filter.
+Big Five data reveals team composition gaps but not cultural fit, chemistry, or growth.
+Use personality assessment as an input, not a hiring filter.

-Should you hire for personality fit or personality diversity?
+Should you hire for personality fit or diversity?